-On the Rivers Edge Counselling Centre website, www.riversedgecounselling.com, there is a summary of your counsellor's areas of expertise, years of experience and the professional body to which she or he belongs.
+On the Rivers Edge Counselling Centre website, www.riversedgecounselling.com, there is a summary of your counsellor's areas of expertise, years of experience and the professional body to which they belong.
 Counsellors operate their own, independent corporations and are contracted by Rivers Edge Counselling Centre Inc. to provide services to clients.